awsdocs/amazon-fsx-windows-user-guide/doc_source/using-backups.md

 ## Restoring backups<a name="restoring-backups"></a>

 You can use an available backup to create a new file system, effectively restoring a point\-in\-time snapshot of another file system\.
 You can restore a backup using the console, AWS CLI, or one of the AWS SDKs\.
 Restoring a backup to a new file system takes the same amount of time as creating a new file system\.
 The data restored from the backup is lazy\-loaded onto the file system, during which time you will experience slightly higher latency\.

+To ensure that users can continue to access the restored file system, make sure that the Active Directory domain associated with the restored file system is the same as that of the original file system, or is trusted by the AD domain of the original file system\.
+For more information about Active Directory, see [Working with Microsoft Active Directory in FSx for Windows File Server](aws-ad-integration-fsxW.md)\.

 The following procedure guides you through how to restore a backup using the console to create a new file system\.